Squire Family Genealogy Pages

 • In the seventies, I was involved in Cave exploration and mapping in the south east of South Australia.
 At one stage, I was a member of CEGSA (Cave Exploration Group of SA Inc), but did most of my work with an informal group of people, and with Fred in Mt Gambier.

-• For most of the 1980s, I was a member of the Parents' Committee of the Belair Scout Group, and their honorary treasurer.
+• For most of the 1980s, I was a member of the Parents' Committee of the Belair Scout Group, and was their honorary treasurer.
+In the eighties, they had the cleaning contact at the annual Schutzenfest and I was the organiser for two of them.

 • In the eighties I was a member of the Australian Postal Institute Caravan and Camping Club (later the Post-Tel Institute Caravan and Camping Club), including two years as President.
 My camper of choice was a motorhome, and we had a few over the years, a Kombi, a converted Coaster mini-bus, and a full size converted bus.
 I would like to buy another, but time will tell.

-• I have been a foster parent from about 1978 till the mid 1990s.
+• I have been a foster parent and respite carer from about 1978 till the late 1990s.
 During that time, we had many short term emergency care children, respite care placements, and two long term children in wheelchairs as a result of being affected with cerebral palsy.
 The many agencies we worked with included Emergency Foster Care, Interchange, Crippled Children's Association, and CSI.

-You now know a fair bit about me, and can wander off to see the pages that interest you.
+You now know a fair bit about me, and can wander off to see what else may interest you.
 I have lots of work ahead of me to get this site loaded with everything I want to include.
 I would really like to write my biography, but the Family History stuff is the main motivation for this site.

 Links . . .